juanpc2018/Akai-S1000-Project/Screen/readme.md

 same pixel size is another option. </br>
 miniature screen could be fun, but Not a long term sollution, </br>
 unless you have a magnifier lens infront to see from far. </br>

+Last option is to create a VGA output RGBHV signal 320x240 15Khz because 20Mhz cannot go faster. </br>
+unless it has a PLL or frequency doubler. </br>